CallumDennisIE/mobile-physio/README.md

     * [Media](#media)

 ## About
-Mobile Physio is a site for a Dublin based Physiotherapy Clinic.
-The target audeince for this site are people with injuries looking for physiotherapy treaments to asssit in recovery.
-This site will allow users to see the services offered by Mobile Physio, allow them to read reviews from previous pateints and book an appointment.
+Mobile Physio is a site for a Dublin-based Physiotherapy Clinic.
+The target audience for this site is people with injuries looking for physiotherapy treatments to assist in recovery.
+This site will allow users to see the services offered by Mobile Physio, allow them to read reviews from previous patients and book an appointment.

 [Back to top!](#mobile-physio)